loadsys/CakePHP-Skeleton/README.md

 git clone git@github.com:loadsys/CakePHP-Skeleton.git /path/to/CakePHP-Skeleton
 composer install
 ```
-(The second line pulls a Cake core into `Vendor/pear-pear.cakephp.org/CakePHP/` and the Loadsys shell scripts into the `bin/` directory.)
+(The second line pulls a Cake core into `Vendor/cakephp/cakephp/lib/` and the Loadsys shell scripts into the `bin/` directory.)

 Note that there are two composer config files in this project.

-* `composer.json` defines the dependencies that the skeleton needs in order to spawn a new project.
+* `composer.json` defines the dependencies that _the skeleton_ needs in order to spawn a new project.
-* `composer-skel.json` are default dependencies that will be included in the spawned project itself.
+* `composer-skel.json` are default dependencies that will be included in _the spawned project itself_.
 (It will be renamed appropriately when using `spawn`.)

+Always disregard the composer.lock file.
+It doesn't serve any useful purpose in the context of using this Skeleton.

 ### Create New Project ###